jrd261/exp-docs/mydoc/mydoc_getting_started.md

 Before you start customizing the theme, make sure you can build the theme with the default content and settings first.

-1. Download the theme from the [documentation-theme-jekyll Github repository](https://github.com/tomjohnson1492/documentation-theme-jekyll) and unzip it into your ~username/projects folder.
+1. Download the theme from the [exp-docs Github repository](https://github.com/tomjohnson1492/exp-docs) and unzip it into your ~username/projects folder.

     You can either download the theme files directly by clicking the **Download Zip** button on the right of the repo, or use git to clone the repository to your local machine.